-Please note that if you are planning to study for the MSc in Counselling you will need IELTS 6.5 (or equivalent) to join the Pre-Sessional Programme, and for the MSc in International Human Resource Management you will need IELTS 6.0 (or equivalent).
-This is to reflect the higher language requirements for these programmes.
+Please note that if you are planning to study for the MSc in Counselling you will need IELTS 6.5 (or equivalent) to join the Pre-Sessional Programme, this is to reflect the higher language requirements for this programme.

 The cost for the 9-week programme is £2200.00.
 This includes the cost of a social programme with visits to places of interest in Scotland.
 It does not include the cost of accommodation.

 This is a full-time, 9 week course with approximately 20 hours of class time each week.
 (Please note that the final week will be given over to assessments).

 Additionally, we aim to develop your language skills so you can communicate with confidence in and out of class.